 Setting the target CPA directs Google to try and achieve as many conversions at this target as possible.

-“Similar to Smart Shopping campaigns, the SKUs used in the Performance Max campaign matter because they are one of the few levers you can tweak within the campaign type.
+“The SKUs used in the Performance Max campaign matter because they are one of the few levers you can tweak within the campaign type.
 It is important to take that into account as Performance Max will become the only option to show on Google placements that go beyond search engine results pages.
 Getting the right SKUs and campaign set up is more important with Performance Max.”